cozy-hosting/docs/useCases/manage-images.md

 ## 4. Preconditions

-There are no preconditions for this Use-Case.
+User has to have administrator rights.

 ## 5. Postconditions

-There are no postconditions for this Use-Case.
+There are no postconditions for this use case.